dotnet/docs/docs/architecture/maui/introduction.md

 ![eShop high-level architecture](./media/high-level-architecture-diagram.png)

-The sample application ships with three client apps:
+The sample application ships with:

+- .NET Aspire App Hosting & Orchestration
-- An MVC application developed with ASP.NET Core.
+- An Blazor web application developed with ASP.NET Core.
-- A Single Page Application (SPA) developed with Angular 2 and Typescript.
-This approach for web applications avoids performing a round-trip to the server with each operation.
-- A multi-platform app developed with .NET MAUI, which supports iOS, Android, macOS via Mac Catalyst, and Windows 10/11.
+- A multi-platform app developed with .NET MAUI, which supports iOS, Android, macOS via Mac Catalyst, and Windows.

-For information about the web applications, see [Architecting and Developing Modern Web Applications with ASP.NET Core and Microsoft Azure](https://aka.ms/WebAppEbook).

 The sample application includes the following backend services: